Skydance Media: Merger with Paramount Global

 In January 2024, it was reported that David Ellison was interested in buying Paramount Global's parent company National Amusements from Shari Redstone.
 Skydance held exclusive talks with Paramount on a merger, but the window expired with no deal in place.
 An independent committee representing Paramount would go on to recommend a revised offer from Ellison that would see Skydance purchase National Amusements for $2 billion.
 In June 2024, CNBC reported that Skydance and Paramount agreed to terms on a merger, which was awaiting approval from National Amusements.

 After it was reported on June 11 that merger talks had fallen apart, negotiations between the two were reported to have restarted on July 2, and Skydance was reported to have reached a preliminary agreement.
 On July 7, Ellison officially announced his intent for Skydance to take over Paramount Global in an $8 billion deal, after having received approval from a special board committee.
 The deal will be structured so that a group of investors from Skydance will pay $2.4 billion in cash to purchase National Amusements, and Paramount Global will pay its Class A and Class B stockholders $4.5 billion in cash and shares.
 Paramount would add $1.5 billion in primary capital to its balance sheet.
 The second phase will see an all-stock merger between Skydance Media and Paramount, valued at $4.75 billion.
 Paramount Global would have 45 days to look for better or matching offers from other bidders before finalizing.

 On July 24, 2025, the FCC approved the acquisition of Paramount.
 The merger closed on August 7, 2025.

-After Skydance Media merged with National Amusements and Paramount Global to form Paramount Skydance on August 7, 2025, David Ellison now serves as the founder, owner, chairman and CEO of Paramount Skydance, effectively ending Skydance's existence as a stand-alone corporation.
+After Skydance Media merged with National Amusements and Paramount Global to form Paramount Skydance on August 7, 2025, David Ellison now serves as the founder, owner, chairman and CEO of Paramount Skydance.
 Despite this, the Skydance brand continues to be used across its divisions (like Skydance Animation), along with any upcoming movies produced by David Ellison.